 If you submit your Summer Financial Aid Request after May 1, you are not guaranteed to have financial aid awards in place prior to the summer payment deadline.
 If you do not meet this deadline, you will be responsible for making payment by the published payment date(s).

-The final deadline to request Summer Financial Aid is June 30
+Final deadline to request Summer Financial Aid: July 17*

 Your financial aid file must be complete by this date or you will not be eligible to receive financial aid funds for the summer term.